owainkenwayucl/owainkenwayucl.github.io/_posts/2021-12-15-gpurfortran.md

 This will generate a `pi` binary for you to run on a node with a GPU.

+**Note** - it is a feature of the Nvidia compiler that in this instance it recognises that the `s = s +...` is a reduction.
+Other compilers may not (specifically the Intel ones).
+Adding reductions to `do concurrent` is proposed for a future Fortran standard.

 ## CUDA Fortran

 CUDA Fortran uses a technique that we’ll see for subsequent options – adding special comments or “directives” to your code to tell the compiler that if it supports this feature, it can generate code for it.
 Instead of writing your code into a `.f90` file, you put it into a `.cuf` file.
 If you use Vim, it probably will not recognise this as Fortran code so you will lose your syntax highlighting.